Data Roaming Plans Singapore – Starhub DataTravel vs Singtel ReadyRoam vs M1 Data Passport

 Of the big 3 telcos’ data roaming plans, Starhub DataTravel data roaming options are among the simplest because there are only 2 destination tiers — either Asia Pacific, or … everywhere else.

-Asia Pacific: Australia, Bangladesh, Brunei, Cambodia, China, Hong Kong, Indonesia, India, Japan, Korea, Myanmar, Macau, Malaysia, New Zealand, Pakistan, Philippines, Sri Lanka, Taiwan, Thailand, Vietnam
+Asia Pacific: Australia, Bangladesh, Brunei, Cambodia, China, Hong Kong, India, Indonesia, Japan, Macau, Malaysia, Myanmar, New Zealand, Pakistan, Philippines, South Korea, Sri Lanka, Taiwan, Thailand, Vietnam

-Of note is the $5 for 1GB option, which is a really good option if you’re just going to Bali for the weekend or JB for the day.
+Starhub Data Travel’s $5 for 1GB option is great if you’re just going to Bali for the weekend or JB for the day.
 Assuming 1GB is sufficient for your usage, this might actually be cheaper than buying a local SIM card when you land.

 My main gripe is that the Global roaming plans are very expensive, so if you’re travelling outside the APAC countries you might want to look for alternatives.